jason-horvath/boilit-router/README.md

 # BoiLit Router

-An easy to use dynamic routing package for [Lit](https://lit.dev/) 2.x.
-Note the context of this document will be based on the context of using [TypeScript](https://www.typescriptlang.org/)
+An easy to use dynamic routing package for [Lit 2.x](https://lit.dev/).
+Note the context of this document will be based on [TypeScript](https://www.typescriptlang.org/)

 ## Installation